The 20 Coolest Earth Homes You Can Rent on Airbnb

-It’s more difficult to describe an earth house than one may think, so we’ll go for the most obvious explanation first.
-An earth house is basically a Hobbit house (which you can probably imagine even if you never got into J.R.R.
-Tolkien books, or seeing the Lord of the Rings movies, or somehow even watching the new The Rings of Power series on Amazon Prime (no, but seriously, how are you spending your free time?), they can also be described as a home built with soil (or other natural or recycled materials) against the walls or roof, or, in some cases, that’s buried entirely underground.
+It’s a little harder to describe an earth home than one may think, so we’ll go for the most obvious explanation first.
+An earth home is basically a Hobbit house.
+But just in case you’ve somehow gone through life without ever reading any J.R.R.
+Tolkien books, or seeing the Lord of the Rings movies, or somehow even watching the new The Rings of Power series on Amazon Prime (no, but seriously, how are you spending your free time?), they can also be described as homes built with soil (or other natural or recycled materials) against the walls or roof—or, in some cases, homes that are buried entirely underground.

-These houses don’t exist just because they look super cool (they’re usually very futuristic or completely old world), but because they are a sustainable way to build and live.
-Also, because they look super cool.
+These houses don’t exist just because they look super cool (they’re usually very futuristic or completely old-world), but because they are a sustainable way to build and live.
+But yeah...they also look super cool.
 And to be clear, not every earth house is a “Hobbit home,” but every “Hobbit home” is an earth house.
 Or some similar explanation that Bilbo Baggins would make equally as confusing but charming if he were the one writing this article.

-Regardless of the logistics, several things are guaranteed when settling into an earth house for a night or three: They’re quirky, usually with lots of surprising details.
+Regardless of the logistics, several things are guaranteed when settling into an earth house for a night: They’re quirky, usually with lots of surprising details.
 They tend to be mostly off-the-grid and often hidden at first glance.
 They have endless amounts of charm.
-And—well, they’re an earth house, which is probably unlike any place you’re used to sleeping (although they may soon be just what we need to survive climate change.
+And, well, they’re earth houses, which are probably unlike any place you’re used to sleeping in but may soon be just what we need to survive climate change.
 (Too soon?
 Too real?
 Fair enough.
 Moving on…)

-Want to experience one for yourself?
-We found nine of the coolest earth houses in the United States where anyone can stay overnight.
-Whether you’re looking for a romantic getaway or an unusual experience for a group, these earth-sheltered homes are guaranteed to be out of this world.
+Whether you’re looking for a romantic getaway or an unusual experience for a group, these earth-sheltered homes are guaranteed to be out of (or, rather, under) this world.

 Two connected grass-covered domes on a hillside make up this romantic getaway with a mix of rustic and modern details throughout.
 Take a soak in the outdoor tub and then kick back next to the outdoor fire pit overlooking the waterfall and rock quarry pond.
 Unlike many earth homes, this interior is open and filled with natural light, so even those not that into confined spaces will be comfortable.
 If you want to go out and explore, there are hiking trails nearby, and shops and restaurants are just a short drive away.